 The legacy group consists of students who have a close family member, usually a parent, who graduated from the college the student is applying to.
 For highly selective schools, applying as a legacy can increase your chances of admissions by up to 45 percentage points.

 The next type of hook is a group that will have more variability from year to year and school to school.
 This group consists of recruited athletes and full-pay students.
 The value of being a recruited athlete will depend on how much influence the coach has with admissions.
-Usually, athletes must apply early decision to receive the full benefit of the coaches influence.
+Usually, athletes must apply early decision to receive the full benefit of the coach’s influence.
+However, the admissions’ bump can be amazing.
+The study of the Harvard data found that “A typical applicant with only a 1% chance of admission would see his admission likelihood increase to 98% if he were a recruited athlete”(page 13.)

 Being a full-pay student generally doesn’t count as a hook until a college is filling the last slots for its freshman class.
 Given that there are relatively few competitive private colleges that are need blind in admissions, the last students admitted to a class are much more likely to be full-pay students than those with financial need.

-Students with these hooks generally acquire them before reaching high school although that isn’t always the case.
+Students with these hooks generally acquire them (or their parents do so in terms of being able to donate money) before reaching high school although that isn’t always the case.
 Some athletes are capable of developing overnight and anyone can inherit money right up to the time of submitting the FAFSA.
 Yet in most cases, these hooks are already being developed by the time students enter high school.

 The third type of hook is the “uniqueness” quality of your application.
 It’s what makes you stand out from the other applicants to the school.
-This hook has two categories.
+This college hook has two categories.
 The first is based on institutional needs.
-If an engineering school is looking to increase the percentage of women in the class, being female is a hook for the school.
+If a nursing school is looking to increase the percentage of men in the class, being male is a hook for the school.
 If a Florida college is trying to increase the number of out-of-state students, being from Alaska may be considered a hook.

 The second category consists of students who just stand out from other students because of their accomplishments and interests.
 The truly effective hooks are independent of the usual classifications.
 In other words, being the president of a club, valedictorian, team captain, youth group volunteer, or newspaper editor doesn’t count.